eclipse-vertx/vert.x/python_web_tutorial.md

 In order to actually send an order, you need to be logged in.

-To handle login we will start an instance of the out-of-the-box `auth-mgr` component.
-This is a simple busmod which handles simple user/password authentication and authorisation.
+To handle login we will start an instance of the `vertx.auth-mgr` which lives in the repository.
+This is a simple module which handles simple user/password authentication and authorisation.
 Users credentials are stored in the MongoDB database.
-Fore more sophisticated auth, you can easily write your own auth busmod and the bridge can talk to that instead.
+Fore more sophisticated auth, you can easily write your own auth module and the bridge can talk to that instead.

 To login, the client sends a message on the event bus to the address `vertx.basicauthmanager.login` with fields `username` and `credentials`, and if successful it replies with a message containing a unique session id, in the `sessionID` field.